What Is Bookkeeping?

 Bookkeeping is the process of recording, organizing, and maintaining all of your business's financial transactions — every dollar that comes in and every dollar that goes out.

 Bookkeeping is not accounting.
 Bookkeeping is the ongoing, operational recording of transactions.
-Accounting (done by a CPA) is the analysis, tax filing, and strategic advice that comes from those records.
+Accounting (done by an accountant) is the analysis, tax filing, and strategic advice that comes from those records.

 ---